 VIII.
-CONCLUSIONS AND FUTURE WORK
+SUMMARY AND FUTURE WORK

-We presented a formal assignment and scheduling technique that uses a mixed-integer linear program solver to optimize IC peak temperature under precedence and hard real-time constraints based on phased steady-state thermal analysis.
-Experimental results showed a peak temperature reduction of up to $30.75 \,^{\circ}$ C and $10.09 \,^{\circ}$ C on average for embedded processors when compared to energy minimization.
-When compared to peak power minimization, our approach reduced peak temperature by up to $23.25 \,^{\circ}$ C and $8.98 \,^{\circ}$ C on average for high power density chips.
+We presented an assignment and scheduling technique that uses a mixed-integer linear program solver to optimize IC peak temperature under precedence and hard real-time constraints based on phased steady-state thermal analysis.
+Experimental results show a peak temperature reduction of $10.09\,^{\circ}\text{C}$ on average and up to $30.75\,^{\circ}\text{C}$ for embedded processors when compared to energy minimization.
+When compared to peak power minimization, our approach reduced peak temperature of $8.98\,^{\circ}\text{C}$ on average and up to $23.25\,^{\circ}\text{C}$ for high power density chips.

 To efficiently solve this \mathcal{NP} -hard assignment and scheduling problem, we also proposed a task assignment and scheduling heuristic framework in which the actual method for temperature prediction depends on task durations.
-Phased steadystate analysis is appropriate when task execution times are long compared to the time constants of the cores and transient analysis should be used otherwise.
+Phased steadystate analysis is appropriate when task execution times are long compared to the thermal time constants of the cores and transient analysis should be used otherwise.
 Our phased steady-state analysis based heuristic finds an optimal solution in many cases, with a maximum deviation from optimality of 3.40 °C. When compared to previous work, the heuristic achieves a temperature reduction of 10.94 °C on average.
 The transient analysis based heuristic models and exploits the transient thermal effects of short tasks to further improve upon the existing solution by 0.67 °C in the best case.
 Finally, we showed that incorporating the concept of delay insertion into the proposed heuristic framework results in an additional peak temperature reduction of up to 11.92 °C.

-Since real-time systems can exhibit great temperature variations at run-time due to the differences in actual task execution times, we intend on exploring the peak temperature minimization problem online to further reduce temperature and increase system reliability.
+Since real-time systems can experience great temperature variations at run-time due to the differences in actual task execution times, we intend to solve the peak temperature minimization problem online to further reduce temperature and increase system reliability.